Marie of Romania

 As queen, Marie was very popular, both in Romania and abroad.
-In 1926, she and two of her children undertook a diplomatic tour of the United States.
+In 1926, she undertook a diplomatic tour of the United States, alongside her children Nicholas and Ileana.
 They were received enthusiastically by the people and visited several cities before returning to Romania.
 There, Marie found that Ferdinand was gravely ill and he died a few months later.
-Now queen dowager, Marie refused to be part of the regency council which reigned over the country under the minority of her grandson, King Michael.
-In 1930, Marie's eldest son Carol, who had waived his rights to succession, deposed his son and usurped the throne, becoming King Carol II.
-He removed Marie from the political scene and strived to crush her popularity.
-As a result, Marie moved away from Bucharest and spent the rest of her life either in the countryside or at Balchik Palace, her summer residence in Southern Dobruja by the Black Sea.
-In 1937, she became ill with cirrhosis and died the following year.
+Now queen dowager, Marie refused to be a member of the regency council that ruled over the country during the minority of her grandson, King Michael.
+In 1930, Marie's eldest son, the father of King Michael, Carol, who had been forced in 1925 to renounce his rights to succession, deposed his son and usurped the throne, becoming King Carol II.
+He removed Marie from the political scene and strove to crush her popularity.
+As a result, Marie left Bucharest and spent the rest of her life either in the countryside or at Balchik Palace, her summer residence in Southern Dobruja by the Black Sea.
+She became ill with cirrhosis in 1937 and died the following year.

 Following Romania's transition to a People's Republic, the monarchy was excoriated by communist officials.
-Several biographies of the royal family described Marie either as a drunkard or as a promiscuous woman, referring to her many alleged affairs and to orgies she had supposedly organised before and during the war.
-In the years preceding the Romanian Revolution of 1989, Marie's popularity recovered and she was offered as a model of patriotism to the population.
-Marie is primarily remembered for her work as a nurse, but is also known for her extensive writing, including her critically acclaimed autobiography.
+Several biographies of the royal family described Marie as a drunkard or as a promiscuous woman, referring to her many alleged affairs and to orgies she had supposedly organised before and during the war.
+In the years preceding the Romanian Revolution of 1989, Marie's popularity recovered and she was presented to the population as a model of patriotism.
+She is primarily remembered for her work as a nurse, and is also known for her extensive writing, including her critically acclaimed autobiography.